By Diane Burroughs

 It’s easy for a $15 bird to incur $200 worth of setup expenses, so take your time, and don’t pick your bird because he or she is cheap, but rather by figuring out what you’re looking for in a bird and which breeds will cater best to those goals.

-Bird costs vary wildly, but a good rule of thumb is that the bigger the bird, the bigger the cost to buy.
+Bird costs vary wildly, but a good rule of thumb is that the bigger the bird, the bigger the cost to buy AND the more it costs to care for.
 That goes out the window when we’re looking at very rare or difficult to obtain birds, but in general that’s a good rule.

 A smaller bird can cost as little as $15 – $100 and a large parrot can cost anywhere from $1000 and the sky is the limit for very rare birds.